kar-dim/Watermarking-Accelerated/README.md

   <img src="https://github.com/user-attachments/assets/6a257e34-6481-4a33-b334-fe20e24e02b3" width="25%">
 </p>

 This project implements and evaluates the performance (execution speed) of image watermarking algorithms on CPU versus GPU.
 It provides multiple implementations to enable comparisons between compute backends.
-Watermarks are generated using normally distributed random values with zero mean and standard deviation of one.
+Watermarks are generated as standard normal distributed matrices (μ=0,σ=1) using the Box-Muller transform.
+For cryptographic robustness, an arbitrary-length user password is converted via XOR-folding into a 256-bit key for the ```ChaCha20 block cipher```.
+This CSPRNG ensures bit exact, and cross platform determinism.
+The implementation is highly parallelized with OpenMP.
+The chosen transform for normal distribution is ```Box-Muller transform```.
 Two watermark masks are used: The proposed Prediction Error mask, which is the main focus of the Thesis, and the NVF (Noise Visibility Function) mask for comparison purposes.
 The system supports both embedding and detection of watermarks in disk images and video streams.
 Video processing is handled via FFmpeg, enabling broad codec and container support, along with advanced features such as GPU-accelerated video decoding and encoding (CUDA only) and 10-bit/HDR (tonemapped) video support.

 The repository contains all required source code and dependencies needed to reproduce the benchmarks and experiments.